HealeyLab/ephysSuite/README.md

 # ephysSuite
-A set of tools for the RHD2000 board, designed for easy and intuitive interrogation during extracelluar recording
+A set of tools for using the RHD2000 board in conjunction with our microdrive deesigned, designed for easy and intuitive interrogation during extracelluar recording.
 <a href="#setup">setup</a>
+<a href="#udrive">microdrive</a>

 <a name="setup">
 <h2>Setup</h2>